 - 3 courses in literature, exclusive of the theory course above

 Students pursuing the Ph.D. in English may concentrate entirely in composition and rhetoric.
 As described more fully on the English Graduate Studies page, all Ph.D. students in the English Department take six courses.
 For students concentrating in Composition and Rhetoric, three of those six are core courses (described below) introducing them to the key theories and methods of the field.
 For the other three courses, students may choose from a wide range of elective seminars.
-Students can additional resources to help them plan their coursework, exams, and disseration in the English Department's Graduate Student Handbook.
+Students can find additional resources to help them plan their coursework, exams, and disseration in the English Department's Graduate Student Handbook and in the Comp/Rhet folder.

 1. Core courses